fredemmott/cpp-remapper/README.md

 "Monitor vJoy" application.

 # What support is available?

+I make this for my own use, and I share this in the hope others find it useful;
+I'm not able to commit to support, bug fixes, or feature development.

 Please search for existing relevant discussions in the discussions tab on GitHub, and create a new one if you don't find a relevant one.